-- Running side adds pace to the movement and number of rotations of the white ball.
+- Running side adds pace to the movement and number of rotations to the cue ball.

-- Reverse side slows the pace of the white ball and reduces its’ rotations.
+- Reverse side slows the pace of the cue ball and reduces its’ number of rotations.

 Now let’s take a look at what happens when you impart side onto the cue ball, then it makes contact with your object ball – i.e. your red, yellow or black.